Collins Pond

 Warning

 Collins Pond is in the Sparta Mountain Wildlife Management Area.
 The trails in the area are mostly unmarked, and are not well documented on many maps.
 The NY/NJ Trail Conference map of the area (i.e. Morris County map set) seems to be the best.
-The trails are not not well maintained.
+The woods roads and trails are not not well maintained.
 There are many abandoned mines in the area.
 Do not bushwhack!
 The area is frequently open for hunting.
 Check before you visit.

 References